BLOG DESTINATIONS GEAR & REVIEWS ABOUT & CONTACT

 At the border, the facilities for each country and housed in separate buildings, separated by about 14km of no-man’s-land, mostly on the Argentinian side.
 Coming from Chile, the brand new sealed road drops you at a small building where you complete the exit procedure for Chile – immigration and customs (cancelling the temporary import permit for the bike).
 You’re given a small slip of paper which is stamped by both functions to show you’ve completed the process.
 You can then proceed to the Argentinian facility.

 The road between both posts is now sealed all the way, but the Argentinian side, which represents most of it, has several potholed sections.
 The Argentinian buildings are more run down than their Chilean counterparts and include several disused booths.
 To complete the entry procedure for Argentina, you need to park and enter the building on the right.
 Entry is the standard two-part process: immigration and customs (creation of the temporary import permit for the vehicle).
-You’ve also given a separate slip of paper, similar to the Chilean one, which is stamped as you complete the two processes.
+You’re also given a separate slip of paper, similar to the Chilean one, which is stamped as you complete the two processes.

 With stamped slip, you then return to your vehicle and proceed, showing the slip to a border official in one of the small booths where you’re given the green light to continue into Argentina.